concrete5cojp/tailwind-example/README.md

 ## Updates

+- Now updated to version 2.1 of tailwind (using JIT)
+- Updated to webpack 5
-Now Includes @tailwind/ui and @tailwind/typhography
+- Now Includes @tailwind/forms and @tailwind/typhography (remove @tailwind/ui)

 ## To build